BeamMW/beam-docs/source/rtd_pages/user_beam_node_guide.rst

     .. admonition:: Mining keys management

         In order for the mining node to be able to attribute mining rewards to your wallet, it needs a special secret *mining key*.
-The mining key is derived from the primary secret key by running `key_export` command with --subkey=<node id> parameter in the Beam CLI Wallet (See :ref: `user_cli_wallet_guide` for more details).
+The mining key is derived from the primary secret key by running `export_miner_key` command with --subkey=<node id> parameter in the Beam CLI Wallet (See :ref:`user_cli_wallet_guide` for more details).
 You can generate a multiple separate mining keys for different mining nodes.

         Optionally, in order to allow each mining node to be able to see all rewards mined by all your mining nodes Beam provides an additional option called `owner_key`.
 Owner key is a secret view key, it can not be used to spend coins, just to identify your mining rewards regardless of which node was used to mine it.
 Owner key is derived from primary secret key as well using the same `key_export` command, but without additional parameters.